-However, this does not mean you have to pay a fortune for a new pillow.
-You can usually find reasonably priced pillows that still provide good support.
+However, this does not mean you have to pay a fortune for a new pillow, and you can usually find reasonably priced pillows that still provide good support.

 6 Best Pillow Materials for Neck and Shoulder Pain Relief

 The six best pillow materials for neck pain consist of materials suited for side sleepers.
-These materials work well to support a person’s neck and head while sleeping in the prone position.
+These materials work well to support a person’s neck and head while sleeping in a prone position.